Consistent Sampling and Simulation: Molecular Dynamics with Energy-Based Diffusion Models: Proofs, Derivations, and Formalisms

 \subsection{Residual Loss}

-In this section, we prove \cref{thm:weak-residual} and show that $\approxresidual(\x, \t; \randv)$ can be used to get an unbiased estimation of $\approxresidual(\x, \t)$.
-For simplicity of notation, let us express the log Fokker-Planck equations from \cref{eq:fokker-planck} as
+In this section, we prove \cref{eq:approx-residual} and show that $\approxresidual(\x, \t; \randv)$ can be used to get an unbiased estimation of $\approxresidual(\x, \t)$.
+For simplicity of notation, let us express the log Fokker--Planck equations from \cref{eq:Fokker--Planck} as

 where $\score(\x,\t)=\nabla_{\x}\log \nnetprob_t(\x)$, and $\gamma_\params$ involves only the first-order gradient of $\log \nnetprob_t$.
 Here we define the \enquote{weak} residual \citep{guo2022fieldflows} of the above equations for each $(\x, \t)$